brianaung/gun-game/README.md

 Ian: camera view

+first/third.
+Not decide yet. wait to see which is better.

+first is scary, third is more suitble to shot

 Ian: player input

 Harry: weapon system

+fire gun

+rifle

 Harry: particle system

+flame comming through fire gun

 Brian: enemy system

+hide in the corner of maze and pop up sudenly

 Brian: enviroment

+maze, lava bubble,

 <!-- [[EndTeamworkPlan]] PLEASE LEAVE THIS LINE UNTOUCHED -->